International Pharmacovigilance Training course

 Also Read: Pharmacovigilance Books Info

-This course is tailored for representatives of national pharmacovigilance centres and ministries of health but is also suitable for representatives of public health programmes and healthcare professionals from hospitals or academic settings.
+This course is tailored for representatives of national pharmacovigilance centers and ministries of health but is also suitable for representatives of public health programmes and healthcare professionals from hospitals or academic settings.

 You will find more information in the course brochure below.